bitcoinops/bitcoinops.github.io/_topics/en/transaction-pinning.md

   **Transaction pinning** is a method for making fee bumping prohibitively expensive by abusing node protections against attacks that can waste bandwidth, CPU, and memory.
-This can make fee management more difficult in multipart contract protocols (such as LN).
+This can make fee management more difficult in multiparty contract protocols (such as LN).

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"